-A Tidy Shed is a Tidy Mind (and a Better Garden)
+A Tidy Shed Makes For a Better Garden

 It’s that time of year when your shed becomes messy.
 None of us can help it, in spite of our best efforts.
 Inevitably, rain arrives as you finish mowing and it’s a case of ‘quick, get the mower away’ and it’s never in the right place, comfortably nestling under the benching.
 Nope, it’s slap-bang in the way of the door.
 Same with the mountain of now redundant cloches, tangles of netting, tumbleweed and horticultural fleece.
 But you can change your ways.
 Really.

 The first job in tidying a shed is to throw away anything that is surplus to requirements.
 It is so much more efficient to take a photograph of the can of paint, for matching purposes, than keeping the can itself.
 Or paint a swatch onto a piece of old wallpaper and write the brand and shade on the back.
 The contents of the can will most likely be ‘off’ - pigments will have separated and a thick skin will be rendering the paint useless.
 Trust me - I’ve done it.

 Opened, three-quarters-empty compost bags need to be used or consolidated with the other five bags in identical states.
 Think space.
 And that frees up a lot of it.
 This goes for anything else you have mutliple packets of.

 Never underestimate the use of cleaned out jam jars.
 They are ideal for screws, nails and other small items.
 Trugs, boxes and other small storage will keep smaller items tidied away, leaving you a clear work bench for your DIY, potting up or other tasks.